awsdocs/aws-batch-user-guide/doc_source/batch-gpu-ami.md

 ------

-The following examples demonstrate the use of [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html)\.
+The following examples show how to use the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) command\.

 ------
 #### [ AWS CLI ]